oceantracker/oceantracker/_todo.md

 1. Stats unit test
 1. matlab read stats check
-2.  fix demo matalb plot axes
+2.  fix demo matlab plot axes
-3. split particles writing track   files, are not readable
 3. map scale on latlong grid too big
 1. add descriptions to particle properties to put in netcdf if written out
 2. centalize polygon list creation and param checking
 4. ensure error log is written on caught error
 1. polygon_list param spell checking
-1. grid stats areas in sq m for geographic coord, check ploygon areas in geographic ( add local grid function for these)
-1. grid release slow! test release point is dry not all of pulse, pre test grid points outside domain and disable
+1. split time series stats files into blocks, to allow restats
+2. convert tracks to rectangular format at run end

 ##  Internal Structure
+1. restructure stats to remove multiple in inheritance
+2.
 ## New additions?

 1. helper method to add to  polygon lists of a class
 1. check pointing of run to enable restart
-1. used np.datetime64  internally
+1. used np.datetime64  internally ???
-2. update timer for reader classes

 # Niggles that need sorting some time
 3. compact tracks writer to retain dead particle locations in retangular form, but flag as dead